mattvenn/zero-to-asic-www/content/terminology/simulation.md

 Simulation lets us see the design working.
 It's useful for debugging while designing and it can also be used to verify that the design is working correctly.

-There are quite a few Open Source simulators available: iverilog, verilator and recently CXXRTL (a [good review](https://tomverbeure.github.io/2020/08/08/CXXRTL-the-New-Yosys-Simulation-Backend.html) of CXXRTL by Tom Verbeure).
+There are quite a few Open Source simulators available: [Icarus Verilog](http://iverilog.icarus.com/), [Verilator](https://www.veripool.org/wiki/verilator) and recently [CXXRTL](https://tomverbeure.github.io/2020/08/08/CXXRTL-the-New-Yosys-Simulation-Backend.html).

 We provide our [HDL](/terminology/hdl) design and a testbench and we get back a data dump of the results of the simulation.
 The data is usually in the form of a VCD (value change dump).
 This is a way of minimising file sizes, only when and what values changed are dumped.
 It's not unusual to get multi-gigabyte dump files.